-If you have found interesting Hawaii souvenirs to bring home that can pack easily and not add much weight to luggage, be sure to post them below.
+If you have found what you consider to be the best Hawaiian souvenirs to bring home that can pack easily and not add much weight to luggage, be sure to post them below.
+We love updating with your ideas.

 1. Flat Rate Priority Mail boxes from USPS are economical and come in handy should you run out of space.
 You can send from any local post offices.
 Another suggestion is to pack a collapsible nylon duffle for the trip home.

 2. Longs, Costco, Wal-Mart, ABC Store and Macys usually offer a large selection of local products and gifts at reasonable prices.
 We like Honolulu cookie company gift tins.

 3. Craft Fairs and Farmers Markets make great stops on all the islands and help support local Hawaii artisans.
-We’re blessed with a plethora of artists who create everything from honey to jewelry, jams and baked goods to sculpture.
-One of our favorite farmers markets is the large Saturday market at Oahu’s Kapiolani Community College.
+We’re blessed with a plethora of artists who create everything from Hawaiian honey to jewelry including necklaces and bracelets, pineapple or mango jams and jellies, and baked goods like cookies, to sculpture.
+One of our favorite farmers markets is the large Saturday market at Oahu’s Kapiolani Community College not far from Waikiki.

 4. T-Shirts make great gifts.
 We’ve also purchased Crazy Shirts for years and they last virtually forever.
 Tip: You’ll often find deeply discounted seconds at the Ward Center Crazy Shirt store.

 5. Hawaiian Music CD’s and MP3’s are light and can help you dream of Hawaii during a cold winter.
-Great gifts too even if you forget to purchase then when you’re in Hawaii.
+Great gifts too even if you forget to purchase them when you’re in Hawaii.
+Some people even bring home ukuleles from the Hawaiian islands.

 6. Buy Hawaii clothes that you can enjoy both here on your trip as well as when you get home.
-Examples include slippers (flip-flops), shirts, pareos, bathing attire and more.
+Examples include slippers (flip-flops), aloha shirts, pareos, bathing attire and more.
 They’ll be all the more meaningful at home and can help bring your Hawaii vacation back to life.
 Check the label, as some are made here in Hawaii.

 8. Coffee.
 Locally grown coffee is available on Kauai, Maui, Molokai and Oahu.
-Hint – check out Big Island Kau coffee.
+Hint – check out Big Island Kau coffee as well as Kona coffee.
+Get ready for some unique coffee flavor.